dance2die/sung.codes/content/blog/2017/expression-bodied-collection-property-initialization-gotcha-c/index.md

 ---
-title: "Expression Bodied Collection Property Initialization Gotcha in C#"
+title: 'Expression Bodied Collection Property Initialization Gotcha in C#'
-date: "2017-09-16"
+date: '2017-09-16'
-coverImage: "featured-image-1.jpg"
+coverImage: featured-image-1.jpg
+published_at: '2017-09-16T15:54:21.000Z'
+tags: 'csharp, datastructures, computerscience'
+author: Sung M. Kim
 ---

 I was implementing a [trie,](https://en.wikipedia.org/wiki/Trie) which is a tree data structure, usually for storing strings for searching.
 Since it's a tree, it has a "Children" for holding child nodes.